What is the aim of this review?

 What was studied in the review?

-Some people unfortunately lose one or both eyes.
-This is known as 'anophthalmia'.
-This loss can happen in childhood (because of problems with development) or it can happen during the course of life (due to accidents or other eye disease).
+'Anophthalmia' is the absence of the eye in the orbit.
+This can occur in childhood (because of problems with development) or it can happen during the course of life (due to an accident or other eye disease).

-Doctors can put an artifical eye in the eye socket.
-This eye can be made of two types of materials – porous or non-porous material.
-If the material is porous then the artificial eye can become integrated into the body because new blood vessels can grow into the material.
-If the material is non-porous, then the artificial eye remains separate from the rest of the body's tissue.
+Doctors can put an implant in the orbit to fill the void left by the removal of the eye and this together with an external prosthesis can improve the patient's appearance.
+This orbital implant can be made of two types of materials – integrated or non-integrated material.
+If the material is integrated, then new blood vessels can grow into the implant material.
+If the material is non-integrated, then the orbital implant remains separate from the rest of the orbit's tissue.

-The review authors looked to see if the type of material affected the success of the operation (i.e. did the artificial eye stay in place?).
-They were also interested in how much the eye could move after surgery and how the type of material affected people's quality of life.
-Were there any adverse (harmful) effects of the material?
+The review authors looked to see if the type of implant material affected the success of the surgery or, in other words, if integrated implants can provide better results than non-integrated implants.
+They were also interested in how much the external prosthesis could move better after surgery – using integrated or non-integrated orbital implants.
+Also, the authors wanted to know if the type of orbital implant material can affect people's quality of life.
+Were there any adverse (harmful) effects of using integrated or non-integrated orbital implants?

 What are the main results of the review?

-The type of material used may not affect the success of the operation (low-certainty evidence).
-The review authors judged the evidence on eye movement and adverse effects as providing very little certainty about the true effects.
+The type of material used for the orbital implant may not affect the success of the surgery (low-certainty evidence).
+The review authors judged the evidence on prosthesis movement and adverse effects as providing very little certainty about the true effects.
 There was no information on quality of life.

 How up-to-date is this review?